HOPE for a Robust Parameterization of Long-memory State Space Models: Experiments and Discussions

-In this section, we implement a randomly initialized HOPE-SSM to learn the sCIFAR-10 task.
+\textbf{Experiment I: Singular Values of a HOPE-SSM.} In this section, we implement a randomly initialized HOPE-SSM to learn the sCIFAR-10 task.
 We use the same model hyperparameters as the S4D models in~\cref{sec:unravelmystery}.
 In particular, the Hankel matrices in this model are $64$-by-$64$.
 We randomly initialize the Hankel matrix and do not set a smaller learning rate for the Hankel matrix entries $\mathbf{h}$, i.e., all model parameters except for $\Delta t$ have the same learning rate.
 In~\Cref{fig:svdHSSM}, we show the test accuracy and the Hankel singular values of the HOPE-SSM.
 Compared to~\Cref{fig:mystery}, a random HOPE-SSM can be trained to a high accuracy.
 In addition, training does not reduce the numerical rank of a Hankel matrix.
 This corroborates our findings in~\Cref{thm.highrank} and~\Cref{thm.perturbHankel}.